Research Residency 'Body & Place' 7 & 8 January and 12 to 14 August

 An investigation into the parallels between the body and place, which includes the built and natural environments from the dance studio, the building of Uillinn, to the streets of Skibbereen.
-During her residency Marion will examine different ways of integrating with the surrounding environments that would allow the audience to see familiar spaces from a new perspective by means of physical interaction and engagement with my surroundings by finding ways to subvert the use of space with using the body.
+The aim of this residency would be to examine different ways of integrating with the surrounding environments that would allow the audience to see familiar spaces from a new perspective.
+I will explore this by means of physical interaction and engagement with my surroundings by finding ways to subvert the use of space with using the body.
+She will also be working with Sound Artist, Susan Geaney and Mentor, Laura Murphy

 Meta4 Dance Company (Charlie Dunne and Lily Horgan, UK)